 TJSE BRIDGE Training Workshop.
 Image: International IDEA

 Women around the world make up over half of the total population, but their numbers in decision-making positions are yet to reach equality with men.
 Paraguay is no exception.
 In recent years the number of female candidates at all levels is on the rise but results from last year’s General Elections show a relative stagnation in the number of women elected to office.
 Presently all 17 governors are men, and there was only one female governor in the previous administration.
 In the Senate, 8 women and 37 men were elected, which represents one seat less for women, compared to the previous legislature.
-In the Chamber of Deputies female representatives hold only 15% of the seats.
+In the Chamber of Deputies female representatives hold only 15 per cent of the seats.

 In this context, International IDEA has been actively advocating for women’s greater participation in politics, elections and decision-making processes, with a focus on youth, indigenous population and women with disabilities.
 Specifically, International IDEA has been providing support to the Superior Tribunal for Electoral Justice (TSJE), in the areas of gender mainstreaming, capacity-building and policy support.